pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 3. How much longer should we expect the process to take if a given guest is the last person to receive the sauce?

-To answer these questions, I consider cranberry sauce passing as a pair of discrete Markov processes.
+To solve these problems, I consider cranberry sauce passing as a pair of discrete Markov processes.
 One process, the primary chain, is used to track the guests who have already been served, while the other process, the auxiliary chain, models how the sauce is passed before